-Since 1971, TWIA has taken in approximately \$6.5 billion in premiums, and returned more than \$5.8 billion to policyholders in claim payments and claim expenses.
+Since 1971, TWIA has taken in approximately \$6.6 billion in premiums and returned more than \$5.8 billion to policyholders in claim payments and claim expenses.
 Texas Insurance Code Chapter 2210 provides the funding structure to be used to pay TWIA's insured losses and operating expenses.
 TWIA's current funding structure is, in order:

-- TWIA premiums and amounts in the CRTF - \$500 million in Class 1 public securities - \$500 million in Class 1 member company assessments - \$250 million in Class 2 public securities - \$250 million in Class 2 member company assessments - \$250 million in Class 3 public securities - \$250 million in Class 3 member company assessments - Sufficient reinsurance, including both traditional reinsurance and catastrophe bonds, so that total funding is not less than the probable maximum loss for a catastrophe year with a probability of one in 100.
+- TWIA premiums and amounts in the CRTF - \$500 million in Class 1 public securities - \$500 million in Class 1 member company assessments - \$250 million in Class 2 public securities - \$250 million in Class 2 member company assessments - \$250 million in Class 3 public securities - \$250 million in Class 3 member company assessments - Reinsurance or alternative risk financing in an amount sufficient to achieve total funding not less than a 100-year hurricane season.

-All Classes of public securities are backed solely by TWIA revenues and are not obligations of the State of Texas.
-Class 1, 2, and 3 public securities are repaid by TWIA premiums and surcharges on TWIA policies.
-Class 2 and 3 public securities, after a finding by the Commissioner of Insurance, may also be repaid by surcharges on coastal property and auto policies.
+All classes of public securities are backed solely by TWIA revenues and are not obligations of the State of Texas.
+The Association is prohibited by statute from paying policyholder excess losses from a catastrophe year with premium and other revenue earned or reserves available or accrued in subsequent years.
+Class 1, 2, and 3 public securities are repaid by TWIA premiums and, if premiums and all other revenues are not sufficient, surcharges on TWIA policies.
+Class 2 and 3 public securities, after a finding by the Commissioner of Insurance, may also be repaid by surcharges on coastal property and auto insurance policies that insure property and automobiles located in the catastrophe area.